 If you like dill pickles, you’ll love this dynamic Mary mix from Detroit pickle darling McClure’s.
 Chockfull of spicy, tangy goodness, this mix will leave your mouth watering for another sip.
 Garden-fresh flavors of ripe tomato, dill and garlic meet a bright, pickle tang, crunchy bits of cucumber, and loads of black and chile pepper heat on the finish.
 It mixes well with vodka and gin, but we especially love it with beer.

-As thick as cocktail sauce, this densely concentrated Mary mix packs in loads of chunky tomato, fresh celery and citrus flavors with a serious kick of black and hot pepper spice on the finish.
+This thick, full-bodied mix packs in loads of fresh tomato, celery and citrus flavors with a serious kick of black and cayenne pepper.
 It stays nice and thick when mixed in a cocktail, and performs best with vodka, which brings the natural tomato sweetness to the foreground.
 Just be sure to garnish with a towering skewer of cocktail shrimp, of course.

 Fat & Juicy

 Roasted veggies, fresh horseradish, tomatoes, a splash of Frank’s RedHot—all these ingredients and more combine for one tasty pre-made Mary that mixes equally well with vodka and tequila—the former amps up the spice factor and the latter the smoke.

 Vegetarians, look away.
 This meaty Mary mix combines tangy Worcestershire and a beef broth base with roasted veggies, tomato paste, habanero peppers and cider vinegar for a deeply flavored, spicy drink that mixes especially well with vodka.